-Because the goLITE is so compact, it is easy to travel with and can potentially help alleviate symptoms of jet lag when you take it on the road.
+Because the goLITE BLU Energy is so compact, it's easy to travel with and can potentially help alleviate symptoms of jet lag when you take it on the road.
 The lamp's surface is 5.63 inches tall by 5.63 inches wide, so it fits in a purse or carry-on luggage.
 It also comes with a storage pouch for a little extra protection when you pack it.
-However, since it's so small, it lacks the necessary coverage for effective therapeutic use for seasonal affective disorder.
+However, since the lamp is so small, it lacks the necessary coverage for effective therapeutic use for seasonal affective disorder.

-The goLITE BLU has five brightness levels, though I'm not sure why.
+The goLITE BLU Energy has five brightness levels, though I'm not sure why.
 The brightest setting didn't reach 8,000 lux on the light meter, and that was with the sensor placed directly on the light.
-That said, Philips never claims this is a 10,000-lux light.
+That said, Philips never claims that this is a 10,000-lux light.
 Rather, the manufacturer says it's as effective as a 10,000-lux light.
 Unfortunately, there isn't any evidence to support this.
-In addition, despite being the dimmest light therapy lamp I tested, the blue light was the least comfortable to sit under, so it's effectiveness is questionable.
+In addition, despite being one of the dimmest light therapy lamps we've tested, the blue light wasn't particularly comfortable to sit under, so its effectiveness is questionable.

 The Philips goLITE BLU Energy’s best feature is its low heat output.
 Blue light doesn't produce as much heat radiation as full-spectrum light, so it doesn’t get uncomfortably hot.
-For example, in my tests, the lamp’s surface temperature reached only 85 degrees Fahrenheit after 30 minutes.
-By comparison, the Day-Light Sky reached 122 degrees, and the Aura Daylight reached a scalding 144 degrees.
-And when aimed at a wall from a distance of 16 inches, those two lamps increased the wall’s temperature by nearly 2 degrees, while the goLITE BLU barely increased its temperature by 0.2 degrees.
+For example, in our tests, the lamp’s surface temperature reached only 85 degrees Fahrenheit after 30 minutes.
+By comparison, the Day-Light Sky reaches 122 degrees, and the Aura Daylight reaches a scalding 144 degrees.
+And when aimed at a wall from a distance of 16 inches, those two lamps increase the wall’s temperature by nearly 2 degrees, while the goLITE BLU Energy barely increased its temperature by 0.2 degrees.